FlowiseAI/FlowiseDocs/deployment/gcp.md

 ## Deployment to GCP

-1. Create a `yamls` root folder in the project
+1. Create a `yamls` root folder in the project.
-2. Add the `deployment.yaml` file into that folder
+2. Add the `deployment.yaml` file into that folder.
 ```
 # deployment.yaml
 apiVersion: "v1"